Hollie Arnold

-Arnold was the youngest ever field athlete to ever compete in the Paralympics/Olympics, at the age of 14 at the 2008 Summer Paralympics in Beijing throwing a personal best.
+Arnold was the youngest ever field athlete to ever compete in the Paralympics, at the age of 14 at the 2008 Summer Paralympics in Beijing, under the guidance of Olympic Javelin Thrower Shelley Holroyd, throwing a personal best.
 She also threw a personal best in 2012 Summer Paralympics in London.
 She took the gold medal in the F46 javelin in the 2016 Rio Paralympics, also throwing a new world record at the same time.
 In 2021, at the delayed 2020 Tokyo Paralympics, she took the bronze medal in the same event.

-In 2018, she became the first ever Javelin thrower in history to hold all four major titles in the same Paralympic/Olympic 4-year cycle: Rio Paralympics and world record 2016, London World Championships and world record 2017, Berlin European Championships and course record 2018 and Gold Coast Commonwealth Games and world record 2018.
+In 2018, she became the first ever Para Javelin thrower in history to hold all four major titles in the same Paralympic 4-year cycle: Rio Paralympics and world record 2016, London World Championships and world record 2017, Berlin European Championships and course record 2018 and Gold Coast Commonwealth Games and world record 2018.
+In 2019 Arnold lost her World Record to New Zealand F46 Para Javelin Thrower Holly Robinson with the first 45m+ throw in history.
 She also holds four consecutive world titles: 2013 Lyon, 2015 Doha, 2017 London, and 2019 Dubai.

 Personal life

 Arnold was born in Lincolnshire in 1994, growing up in Holton-le-Clay.
 She was born without her right forearm.
 When attending a Star Track Athletics course during her Summer holidays she discovered an ability at the javelin.
-She joined Cleethorpes Athletic Club, but later moved to Hengoed in Wales to be near her former athletics coach.
+She joined Cleethorpes Athletic Club and began her career under the watchful eye of Olympic Javelin Thrower, Shelley Holroyd.
+She later moved to Hengoed in Wales to be near her former athletics coach.
 In 2017, she relocated to train with her present coach at Loughborough University.

 In November 2020, Arnold took part in the twentieth series of I'm a Celebrity...Get Me Out of Here! where she was the first contestant voted off the show.

 Arnold is an ambassador for two charities: Caudwell Children and St. Andrews Hospice, in Grimsby where she was born.